-The Regulations only apply to the activities of commercial agents in Great Britain but the parties can choose to have their agreements governed by the law of another member state.
+The Regulations only apply to the activities of commercial agents in Great Britain but the parties can choose to have their agency agreement governed by the law of another member state.
 Other EC member states will have their own regulations.
-If, however, another law is applicable to the agency contract (eg US law) the Regulations will still have effect if the activities of the agent are carried out in Great Britain.
+If, however, another law is applicable to the agency agreement (e.g. US law) the Regulations will still have effect if the activities of the agent are carried out in Great Britain.

 Duties of an agent

-The agent is required to look after the interests of his principal and to act dutifully and in good faith.
-In particular, he must make proper efforts to negotiate and, where appropriate, conclude the transactions he is instructed to take care of.
-He must also communicate to his principal all necessary information and comply with his principal’s reasonable instructions.
+The agent is required to look after the interests of their principal and to act dutifully and in good faith.
+In particular, the agent must make proper efforts to negotiate and, where appropriate, conclude the transactions he or she is instructed to take care of.
+The agent must also communicate to the principal all necessary information and comply with the principal’s reasonable instructions.

 Duties of a principal

 The principal, like the agent, must act dutifully and in good faith.
-He must give the agent necessary information and documentation relating to the goods and the performance of the agency contract, e.g. sales literature and technical specifications.
-He must tell the agent within a reasonable period of his acceptance, refusal or non-performance of any transaction which the agent has procured for him, and must even notify the agent once he anticipates a lower than anticipated level of transactions.
+The principal must give the agent necessary information and documentation relating to the goods and the performance of the agency agreement, e.g. sales literature and technical specifications.
+The principal must tell the agent within a reasonable period of the principal’s acceptance, refusal or non-performance of any transaction which the agent has procured for the principal, and must even notify the agent once the principal anticipates a lower than anticipated level of transactions.

 Level of remuneration

-Almost always, the parties will have agreed this, but if not, the Regulations provide that the agent shall receive the customary amount paid to other agents in similar circumstances, and if there is no ready measure, then he will be entitled to reasonable remuneration.
+Almost always, the parties will have agreed this, but if not, the Regulations provide that the agent shall receive the customary amount paid to other agents in similar circumstances, and if there is no ready measure, then the agent will be entitled to reasonable remuneration.

 - as a result of the agent’s action;

-- with a third person whom he has previously acquired as a customer for transactions of the same kind; or
+- with a third person whom the agent has previously acquired as a customer for transactions of the same kind; or

-- with a customer from any specific geographical area or group to which he has been given an exclusive right under the appointment.
+- with a customer from any specific geographical area or group to which the agent has been given an exclusive right under the appointment.

-- mainly attributable to his efforts during the agency agreement and entered into within a reasonable period after its termination; or
+- the transaction is mainly attributable to the agent’s efforts during the agency agreement and entered into within a reasonable period after its termination; or

 - the customer’s order reached the principal or the agent before the agency agreement came to an end.